Frank Smith (D.C. Council): Work with Student Nonviolent Coordinating Committee

-As part of Freedom Summer, Smith and Frank Soracco, another Student Nonviolent Coordinating Committee worker, traveled the United States to raise funds for travel and expenses for the Mississippi Freedom Democratic Party and his friend and colleague, Fannie Lou Hamer to attend the 1964 Democratic National Convention.
+As part of Freedom Summer in 1964, Smith and Frank Soracco, another SNCC worker, traveled the United States to raise funds for travel and expenses for the Mississippi Freedom Democratic Party and for his friend and colleague, Fannie Lou Hamer, to attend the 1964 Democratic National Convention.
 With the help of Vice President Hubert Humphrey and party leader Walter Mondale, Johnson engineered a compromise in which the Democratic National Committee offered the Mississippi Freedom Party two at-large seats, allowing them to watch the floor proceedings but not take part.
-The Mississippi Freedom Party refused this compromise, which permitted the undemocratic, white-only, regulars to keep their seats and denied votes to the Mississippi Freedom Party.
+The party refused this compromise, which permitted the undemocratic, white-only regulars to keep their seats and denied votes to the Mississippi Freedom Party.
 While they were unsuccessful at being seated, their presence and Hamer's testimony led to the passage of the Voting Rights Act of 1965.

-During the Civil Rights Movement, Frank had organized two writers to write what was called "The Student Voice" (Published in Atlanta), which Frank referred to as "The movement newspaper."
-The paper talked about the Atlanta movement and other little towns around the area.
-(Bond, Michael).
-The movement paper was critical to the SNCC community in spreading the word of freedom and justice for all.
+During the Civil Rights Movement, Smith organized two writers to write The Student Voice (published in Atlanta), which Frank he to as "the movement newspaper."
+It covered the Atlanta movement and other small towns around the area, and was an important tool for the SNCC community.

-Frank also helped integrate schools and helped with transportation to and from school.
-He did this by helping tutor the children who were going to be integrating the schools when most other activists wouldn't because of the fear of what would happen to them if they helped.
-Frank also said, "I drove them to school in my Volkswagen bus."
-(ByAvis Thomas-Lester).
-Together they sang freedom songs and made the kids feel loved and safe on their journey to school and back.
+Smith also helped integrate schools and helped with transportation to and from school.
+He helped tutor the children who were going to be integrating the schools when most other activists would not do so due to fear of what might happen to them.

 Political career

 After leaving Mississippi, Smith relocated to Washington, D.C., where he continued his service to community.
-Frank was elected to the D.C.
+He was elected to the D.C.
 Board of Education in 1979 and subsequently to the Council of the District of Columbia in 1982, where he served for 16 years.
 His work focused on housing and economic development.
 While on the Council, he served as chair of the Housing and Economic Development Committee, the Washington Metropolitan Area Transit Authority, and the Baseball Commission.
-As a council member, he shared his passion for gardening by introducing legislation to maintain the original victory gardens and to allow District residents to garden on vacant, District-owned properties.
+As a council member, he shared his passion for gardening by introducing legislation to maintain the original victory gardens and to allow residents to garden on vacant, District-owned properties.
 Smith's urban housing activities included setting up the original Neimiah project in the District of Columbia and introducing legislation for urban homesteading.
 He also served as chair of the District of Columbia Housing Authority.
 Smith's office records from his time as a District council member are under the care of the Special Collections Research Center at the George Washington University.